PhuocPham930/Led-Matrix-8x64-/README.md

 # Led-Matrix-8x64-
-This project is about displaying message receive from computer (UART) on led matrix.
+This project is about displaying message which is received from computer (UART) on led matrix.

 List of components: ATmega16, Dot matrix 8x8, 74595, Max232, Transistor B562